Manvadariya/advance_tech/README.md

 ## Installation
 1. Clone the repository.
 2. Navigate to the project directory.
-3. Run `npm install` to install dependencies.
+3. Run `pip install` to install dependencies.

 ## Project 1 : Attendance system with Hand detection